10up/wp-content-connect/README.md

 ## Support Level

 **Stable:** 10up is not planning to develop any new features for this, but will still respond to bug reports and security concerns.
 We welcome PRs, but any that include new features should be small and easy to integrate and should not include breaking changes.
 We otherwise intend to keep this tested up to the most recent version of WordPress.

+## Changelog

+A complete listing of all notable changes to WP Content Connect are documented in [CHANGELOG.md](https://github.com/10up/wp-content-connect/blob/develop/CHANGELOG.md).

+## Contributing

+Please read [CODE_OF_CONDUCT.md](https://github.com/10up/wp-content-connect/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/wp-content-connect/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, and [CREDITS.md](https://github.com/10up/wp-content-connect/blob/develop/CREDITS.md) for a listing of maintainers of, contributors to, and libraries used by WP Content Connect.

 ## Like what you see?